“Good Nutrition” Section Overview

 If you’re concerned about getting protein, especially for bodybuilding, don’t worry.
 Besides lots of plant-based protein supplements, there are lot of foods that provide protein.
 They include, nuts and seeds, soy products, beans and grains like quinoa and amaranth.
 There are also some great protein supplements.

-That’s the same amount of protein you’d get in a Big Mac, but instead of getting 28 grams of animal fat with the burger, you’re getting 3 grams of vegetable fat from the soy milk and zero grams from the powder.
+That’s the same amount of protein you’d get in a Big Mac, but instead of getting 11 grams of saturated animal fat with the burger, you’re getting 1/2 gram of vegetable fat from the nut milk and zero grams from the powder.
 The best price I found online was at Costco.

 There are quite a few opinions of how much protein to eat.
 The one I have seen most often is to eat about .4 grams of protein for every pound of bodyweight you have.
 If you’re physically very-active, and are doing sports, then maybe use a bit more.
 One study I read stated that if you eat any more that that, it winds up in the toilet.

 If you want the scientific lowdown, here’s what I gleaned from a study I found on the Website of the United States National Institutes of Health: